mal/docker-for-mac-host-bridge/README.md

 **WARNING:** Unfortunately step 7 must currently be performed after every restart of Docker.
 This is because the `tap` interface only persists while Docker is running.
 Hopefully this can be improved upon.
+The install script can be run again safely to do this.

 [tto]: http://tuntaposx.sourceforge.net/
 [shim]: /install.sh#L38-L57